jupiterbjy/ProjectIncubator/DiscordStreamNotifyBot/README.md

   -u URL, --url URL     Discord webhook url.
   -i INTERVAL, --interval INTERVAL
                         Check interval in minutes.
 If omitted, will be set to 5.
+  -e, --exclude-live   Excludes check for already live streams.
+This reduces Quota usages roughly by a bit short on
+                        half.
   -c ID, --channel-id ID
                         Youtube channel's ID.
   -t VID_ID, --test VID_ID
                         Test output with youtube video id
 ```

+Do note that too low interval will cause quota to exceed.
+Default configuration with 5 minutes interval will be somewhat short to cover full 24 hours.

 ---